 In patients with a flat nasal bridge, Dr. Ovchinsky may use fillers to augment the dorsum.
 This procedure is commonly requested by Asian and African American patients who often have flatter noses.
 This treatment can give results similar to rhinoplasty surgery.
 The difference between surgery and the non-surgical approach is simply that surgery gives a long-lasting result that does not require repeat treatments.

 Many patients want the droopiness of their nasal tip to be lifted with injections.
-A droopy tip of the nose can be cause by an overactive depressor septi muscle that pulls down the nasal tip, especially when smiling or articulating.
-Botulinum toxin can be injected in between the nostrils to relax this muscle and create a more upturned nose.
-This will usually last 3 to 5 months at a time, the duration Botulinum toxin effect.
+A droopy tip of the nose can be caused by an overactive depressor septi muscle that pulls down the nasal tip, especially when smiling or articulating.
+DYSPORT® or Xeomin are can be injected in between the nostrils to relax this muscle and create a more upturned nose.
+This will usually last 3 to 5 months at a time.
 Fillers can be further added where the nose meets the lip to support the tip at its base.

 Using both of these techniques together gives the best results, but the reality is that it lifts the tip by 2 to 3 mm in the best cases which is not very much.
 Because of this, the non-surgical approach is best reserved for patients who only require a small amount of lifting of the tip.
 For those patients with heavy or droopier tips, rhinoplasty surgery is usually a better option.